 Additionally, courts will look into the child’s preferences on whether or not they desire to move if they are of a certain age and can reasonably answer.

 Can an Attorney Help My Case?

 Many factors go into determining the case of relocating a child of divorce.
-With an experienced attorney by your side, your chances of having this petition granted rise significantly.
+With an experienced custody attorney by your side, your chances of having this petition granted rise significantly.